lahkok/lahkok/README.md

-- Hi there 👋 I'm Irfan, I'm currently learning on Back-end Web Development with PH
+- Hi there 👋 I'm Irfan, I'm currently learning on Back-end Web Development with PHP